randy3k/radian/README.md

 $ export R_HOME=/usr/local/lib/R
 $ rice
 ```
-Note that it should be the path to the R HOME, but the path to the R binary.
+Note that it should be the path to `R_HOME`, not the path to the R binary.
+The folder should contain a file called `COPYING`.

 If the above doesn't work, you may need to futher specify `LD_LIBRARY_PATH`,